 6. The house may not be insurable

-If a home fails an inspection, certain insurance companies may refuse to renew homeowner insurance coverage on homes with roofs older than 20 years, even though the roofs are in good condition.
-When the examination of your home is unsuccessful, you will not be able to get your insurance renewed until the roof is repaired or rebuilt.
+If a home fails an inspection, some insurance companies may decline to renew homeowner insurance coverage for houses with roofs over 20 years old.
+This applies even if the roofs are in excellent condition.
+If the home examination fails, you cannot renew your insurance until you repair or rebuild the roof.

 Regardless of the state of the roof, homeowners need to get insurance.